dirkzon/oauth2.1-oidc-pkce-demo/README.md

 # Oauth2.1 OIDC PKCE demo
 This repository demonstrates the [OAuth 2.1 Authorization Framework](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-11) authorization Code Flow with [OpenId Connect](openid.net) (OIDC) to obtain limited access to a protected resource.
 [Proof Key for Code Exchange](https://datatracker.ietf.org/doc/html/rfc7636) (PKCE) and the EdDSA digital signature algorithm provide an extra layer of security against authorization code interception attacks.
 Included are a user agent, authorization server, resource server and client to securely authenticate users, manage JWT access tokens and retrieve data from the protected resource server.

+In this demo travel locations, stored as longitude and lattitude, are reteived by the client from the resource server (protected resource).
+The client uses these coordinates to calculate the total distance travel by the user.
+Both the total distance and the coordinates are [displayed](#once-logged-in-the-users-information-is-displayed-in-the-user-agent) in the user agent.

 ## Features
 - Login/Logout with Keycloak.